MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

 ## Anatomy of an email summary

-Copilot for Sales looks different depending on which version of Outlook you have.
-If you're using Outlook on the web or New Outlook for Windows, Copilot for Sales is integrated in the Microsoft 365 Copilot side pane.
-If you're using Outlook for Windows, Copilot for Sales opens in a dedicated side pane.
+Copilot for Sales looks different depending on your version of Outlook.
+In Outlook on the web or New Outlook for Windows, it appears in the Microsoft 365 Copilot side pane.
+In Outlook for Windows, it opens in a dedicated side pane.
 Learn more in [Unified side pane in Outlook on the web and Outlook for Windows](./whats-new-copilot-sales#unified-side-pane-in-outlook-on-the-web-and-outlook-for-windows).
 The images in this article show Copilot for Sales in Outlook on the web.

 :::image type="content" source="./media/email-summary-premium-license.png" alt-text="Screenshot of a Copilot for Sales email summary in Outlook on the web, with numbered callouts.":::